 If you’re really skilled, you dig even deeper to explore which cultural values lie behind your project team's version of 'common sense'.
 What's the background?
 What's the reason?
 Why doesn’t responsibility seem like a good thing to have for the team members?
 And why do they prefer NOT to decide by themselves who in the team does what?

 And next time you collaborate cross-culturally, you know that you shouldn’t take a lot of things for granted because that can lead to misunderstandings.
-Instead you should TELL & ASK, so you early on are telling how you typically do things and asking about how your global partners/colleagues typically do things – and why they do as they do.
+Instead, you should tell how you typically do things and ask how your global partners/colleagues typically do things – and why they do as they do.

 Don’t ever expect that you automatically receive all the information you need.
 Instead, take responsibility for the situation and seek out the information yourself.

 WHERE, WHEN and HOW should you then tell about your own culture and ask how you do things in the other culture?
 That’s again VERY different from culture to culture, and it's important that you ask your questions in a culturally intelligent way!
 Get inspiration on how to do it in this video blog post and in this article.

 If you’re curious and explorative you’ll get a lot of new knowledge.
 The next step is to have the courage to bring the new knowledge into play.